 Just carry around a small notepad and jot down a brief itinerary for the day along with anything you find particularly interesting, whether it be thoughts on the local food, strange customs, the people, aspects of daily life, or anything else.
-Oftentimes, one or two liners are enough to explain what's up.
+Oftentimes, one or two-liner scrapping titles

 It can be as brief you like because the main aim here is to jog your memory when you start scrapbooking as it's easy to forget some of the finer details at the end of your journey.
 If you are with a guide, do some quick bullet points to remember interesting facts that you can use to explain a photo or describe a location.
 This is great for your scrapbook journals, fun info is always one thing you'd love to read again about a new place.